 Students must attend every class.
 Attendance has a direct bearing on the students' final grade in each course.
-If a student has been absent for fourteen (14) consecutive days, the student may be withdrawn from school.

-Withdrawal/Leave of Absence - Degree Programs
+Leave of Absence

 Students are expected to maintain continuous enrollment from the time they start their program until graduation.
-Students should consult with the Dean/Director of Education if a situation arises requiring them to interrupt their education to take a leave of absence.
+Students should consult with the Dean of Academic Affairs if a situation arises requiring them to interrupt their education to take a leave of absence.
 A student could interrupt their education by either withdrawing from the college or taking a Leave of Absence (LOA) for a term.
 If there is a reasonable expectation the student will return when the LOA expires and after the request form has been submitted along with the supporting documentation, a LOA may be granted for the following reasons: